 I am a Professor of Psychology who teaches and studies developmental psychology.
 I am also the Associate Dean for Academic Advising.
-You’ve heard from me many times this summer, and I look forward to meeting a few of you for a great discussion of a wonderful and though-provoking book.
+You’ve heard from me many times this summer, and I look forward to meeting a few of you for a great discussion of a wonderful and thought-provoking book.

 Discussion leader: Dr. Erica Still, English

 An adaptation of the classic Snow White story set in 1950s Massachusetts, Oyeyemi’s novel raises questions about identity, race, vanity, and perception.
 As the Los Angeles Times puts it, “By transforming ‘Snow White’ into a tale that hinges on race and cultural ideas about beauty — the danger of mirrors indeed — Oyeyemi finds a new, raw power in the classic.
 In her hands, the story is about secrets and lies, mothers and daughters, lost sisters and the impossibility of seeing oneself or being seen in a brutally racist world… [Oyeyemi] elegantly and inventively turns a classic fairy tale inside out.”
 Students interested in the ways in which outside pressures shape our understanding–of ourselves, our families, and our society–will find a chance to explore these pressing issues through this novel.